joelmathewthomas/archinstall-luks2-lvm2-secureboot-tpm2/README.md

 Now you need to obtain the **UUID** for the luks container , in our case for `/dev/nvme0n1p2` which is `abcdef12-3456-7890-abcd-ef1234567890`

-Next, modify `/etc/mkinitcpio.d/linux.preset`, or the preset that you are using, as follows, with the appropriate mount point of the EFI system partition:
+Next, modify `/etc/mkinitcpio.d/linux.preset`, as follows, with the appropriate mount point of the EFI system partition:

 Here is a working example linux.preset for the linux kernel and the Arch splash screen.